lammps/lammps/doc/src/read_data.rst

 Type labels can be used to make data files more general, by defining atom, bond, etc. types in terms of user-provided strings instead of numbers.
-If a type label section exists for a given interaction, the numeric types listed in the *Atoms*, *Bonds*, etc. section are first converted into their corresponding type label before being read into LAMMPS; type labels cannot be directly substituted for numeric types used in data files.
-Data files can also be used to populate the default label map; if the type label does not already exist, the type label is created as a new type and assigned to the default label map.
+If a type label section exists for any one interaction (atom, bond, angle, dihedral or improper), then all types must be assigned a type label for all interactions.
+All type label sections must come before any section that includes types.
+The numeric types listed in the *Atoms*, *Bonds*, etc. section are first converted into their corresponding type label before being read into LAMMPS; type labels cannot be directly substituted for numeric types used in data files.
+Data files assign all types to the default label map; if the type label does not already exist, the type label is created as a new type and assigned to the default label map.
 The corresponding interaction coefficients listed in the data file are associated to this type.
-When reading multiple data files, or if the default label map already exists, there must be enough space in the per-type data arrays to create new types; see the *extra/atom/types* keyword for how to reserve extra space for new types.
-Note that, in this case, the numeric-to-label mapping within a data file does not necessary correspond to that of the simulation; the :doc:`write_data <write_data>` command can be used to print out the default label map at a given point in a simulation.
+There must be enough space in the per-type data arrays to create new types; see the *extra/atom/types* keyword for how to reserve extra space for new types, e.g., when reading multiple data files.
+Note that, in this case, the numeric-to-label mapping within a data file does not necessary correspond to that of the simulation;
+once the default label map is fully defined, the :doc:`write_data <write_data>` command can be used to print out the default label map at a given point in a simulation.
 See the :doc:`labelmap <labelmap>` command for more discussion on how to use type label maps.